Arnold Clark Automobiles: Expansion

+Recent history

 2014 was their sixtieth year of trading and this was marked with the company’s turnover reaching almost £3 billion, with a rise in used car sales partly responsible.
 They were involved with the 2014 Commonwealth Games as a partner organisation, helping look after the fleet of official vehicles.

 In February 2015, the company undertook a rebranding of their buildings.
 In 2015, the company took over Ness Motors in Inverness, Elgin and Perth.
 By September 2016, the company had 200 dealerships and 24 franchises, with a staff of 10,000.
 Arnold Clark never retired from the company, remaining as chairman until his death on 10 April 2017, at the age of 89.

 On 31 January 2019, Arnold Clark completed their takeover of The Phoenix Car Company.
 Phoenix was a family-run car retail group established in 1993, with dealerships of Kia, Hyundai, Honda, SsangYong and Mazda.

+In 2022, in partnership with the FA, the Arnold Clark Cup was founded; an invitational international women’s football tournament hosted in England.

 Locations

 In December 2007, the company's Botanic Gardens Garage was designated a category A listed building.
 It had been built before 1912.
 The company had plans to demolish the building but later withdrew their plans, and in April 2014, one planning application was granted to convert it into a gym.

 The company has a purpose-built head office in Hillington which houses a dealership of Renault, this was completed in 2016.